The effects of your cycle on your skin

 - Wear SPF 15 or higher, everyday, all year round

 - Get 7-9 hours of sleep a night (a time for your skin to heal)

 Fighting acne with a good diet

 If you struggle with skin issues, you can adjust your diet to include anti-inflammatory foods and promote healthy skin:

 - Eat plenty of leafy greens such as spinach, broccoli and kale

 - Get your dose of Omega 3s ie. nuts, seeds and cold water fish

 - Include healthy fats in your diet such as avocado, olive oil, coconut oil and egg yolk

-- Foods rich in ‘zinc’ fight breakouts! ie. sunflower seeds, shellfish and chicken
+- Opt for foods rich in zinc to fight breakouts, such as sunflower seeds, shellfish and legumes

 Know when to ask for help